Dhami orders probe into transfer of Doon Hospital’s doctor after spat with health secy’s wife | Politics

 The reports said that owing to a large number of patients awaiting treatment at the hospital's Outpatient Department, Dr Uniyal first declined to visit the health secretary’s residence but she had to eventually follow the orders of the hospital administration.

-But at Pandey’s residence, there was an altercation between his wife and Dr Uniyal following which she returned to the hospital without treating the health secretary’s wife.
+But at Pandey’s residence, there was an altercation between the health secretary’s wife and Dr Uniyal during the treatment being provided by her following which she returned to the hospital.

-Soon after this incident, Dr Uniyal was served a transfer order to join Almora Medical College.
+Soon after this incident, Dr Uniyal was served a transfer order to join Almora Medical College following which she ogffereds to quit from the government service.

-Following her transfer, Dr Uniyal wrote to her seniors that the hospital administration first asked her to apologise to the health secretary’s wife and she was summarily transferred after she refused to follow the hospital administration's diktats, the reports said.
+Dr Uniyal also wrote to her seniors that the hospital administration first asked her to apologise to the health secretary’s wife and then she was summarily transferred after she refused to follow the hospital administration's diktats, the reports said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)